 The source of data to be captured into the BSR during Capture-DR is determined by the current instruction.
 The contents of the BSR can change during Run-Test/Idle as determined by the current instruction.
-At power up or in Test-Logic-Reset, the value of each BSC is reset to logic 0 except BSCs 17-16 which are reset to logic 1.
+At power up or in Test-Logic-Reset, the value of each BSC is reset to logic 0 except bit 16, which is reset to logic 1.